-The UI resources package is a specific module marked by a green icon in the Project Explorer, that determines the projects look and feel.
+The UI resources package is a specific module marked by a green icon in the App Explorer, that determines the app’s look and feel.
 It does this in two distinct ways.
-First, the package supplies the project with all the page documents required to create well-designed, consistent pages, such as page templates and building blocks.
+First, the package supplies the app with all the page documents required to create well-designed, consistent pages, such as page templates and building blocks.
 Second, the package contains theme information, which allows users to easily switch out themes that complement the accompanying page documents.

-Which module is set as the UI resources package is governed by the UI resources package setting in the Theme tab of the project settings.
+Which module is set as the UI resources package is governed by the UI resources package setting in the Theme tab of the App Settings settings.
 This setting will automatically be updated if a new UI resources package is imported.

 The core concept of a UI resources package as an easily shared source of design utilities works best if the contents of the module is restricted to page templates and building blocks.
 Adding pages, microflows, and entities is possible and can be useful, but it also forces users to use static resources that may not be ideally suited to their specific application.
 Consequently, when they inevitably feel the need to tweak those resources to their requirements, the package can no longer be easily updated and maintained by the original designer.

 When a UI resources package is imported into the app, it will automatically overwrite the app’s theme folder with its own theme files.
 A theme_old folder will be created to back up the previous theme.
 This means that any classes and styles added to templates in the package can be capitalized on fully by the theme without having to worry about the styling breaking when you import the template into a new app.
 As long as the template or building block remains in the same UI resources package, it will look exactly the way it was designed.